fomopos/pos-admin-panel/docs/STYLING_GUIDE.md

 4. **Use loading states** for async operations
 5. **Group related fields** in widgets or sections

+### Dropdown Selection Guidelines
+1. **Use DropdownSearch** for single selection with search capability
+2. **Use MultipleDropdownSearch** when users need to select multiple items:
+   - Product categories (products can belong to multiple categories)
+   - User permissions/roles
+   - Tags or labels
+   - Feature flags
+   - Multiple locations or stores
+3. **Consider user experience**:
+   - Use `maxSelectedDisplay` to prevent UI overflow
+   - Enable `allowSelectAll` for lists with many options
+   - Provide clear search functionality for 10+ options
+   - Use descriptive placeholders and labels
+4. **Performance considerations**:
+   - Limit option lists to reasonable sizes (< 1000 items)
+   - Consider pagination or lazy loading for very large datasets
+   - Use proper option filtering for better search performance

 ### Performance
 1. **Use proper imports** - import only what you need
 2. **Optimize images** and icons